 The sampling variability of \(\hat{\boldsymbol{\pi}}_n\) is driven by the first-stage error $\tilde\epsilon_n := \widetilde{\mathbf{G}Y}-\tilde Z_n\boldsymbol{\pi}_n$.
 Conditional on \(\mathbf{G}\), the variance of the first-stage estimator is therefore

-where Accordingly, we scale the first-stage parameter by the network-dependent information index implying that $k(n)$ grows at the same rate as the conditional variance of the estimator.\footnote{This variance normalization coincides with that used by \cite{kojevnikov2021limit} to establish a central limit theorem for network-dependent quadratic forms.
-Under conditional homoskedasticity of \(\tilde\epsilon_n\) given \(\mathbf{G}\), \(\boldsymbol{\Omega}_{\pi,n}\) is proportional to \(\mathbb{E}[\tilde Z_n'\tilde Z_n\mid\mathbf{G}]\), implying that the information content of the first stage is governed—up to constants—by the Frobenius norm \(\|\mathbf{G}^k\|_F^2\).
-This scaling is also adopted in \cite{Wang2025}, who shows that it yields stable Gaussian limits under both sparse and dense network sequences.} Finally, network based instruments are considered weak if they satisfy the following definition. \begin{definition}[Weak identification in networks] The instruments of the form $Z_n=\mathbf{G}^k\mathbf{X}$ are said to be \emph{weak} if there exists a finite and fixed matrix $\mathbf{C}$ such that for large n. \end{definition} Equivalently, this implies that instruments are weak when $k(n) \boldsymbol{\pi}_n=O(1)$ as $n\to\infty$.
+where Accordingly, define the network-dependent information index implying that $k(n)$ grows at the rate as the inverse of the conditional standard deviation of the estimator.\footnote{This variance normalization coincides with that used by \cite{kojevnikov2021limit} to establish a central limit theorem for network-dependent quadratic forms.
+Under conditional homoskedasticity of \(\tilde\epsilon_n\) given \(\mathbf{G}\), \(\boldsymbol{\Omega}_{\pi,n}\) is proportional to \(\mathbb{E}[\tilde Z_n'\tilde Z_n\mid\mathbf{G}]\), implying that the information content of the first-stage is governed—up to constants—by the Frobenius norm \(\|\mathbf{G}^k\|_F^2\).
+This scaling is also adopted in \cite{Wang2025}, who shows that it yields stable Gaussian limits under both sparse and dense network sequences.} Thus, the results that follow use the following definition for weak identification with network-based instruments. \begin{definition}[Weak identification in networks] Instruments of the form $Z_n=\mathbf{G}^k\mathbf{X}$ are said to be \emph{weak} if there exists a finite and fixed matrix $\mathbf{C}$ such that for large \(n\). \end{definition}